 They had a turnover of 30 million euros and only made 200,000 euros, before tax.
 Such long periods between buying and receiving stock resulted in tiny profit margins and a very low-value business model.
-The company needed discount lines to finance inventory and growth, accumulating 14 million euros of debt with banks and paying high-interest rates.
+The company needed discount lines to finance inventory and growth.
+This accumulated 14 million euros of debt with banks and paying high-interest rates.

 They asked for help to sell the company, convinced that, with a turnover of 30 million euros, their company would be worth a lot.
 No matter how much we explained to them that turnover does not translate into value, they would not listen.
 It wasn’t until they started receiving offers that they finally understood the reality of their company’s value.

-Significantly few investors were willing or interested in buying a company that generated little profit, had accumulated so much debt and posed such a significant risk of bankruptcy.
+Significantly few investors were interested in buying a company that generated little profit, had accumulated so much debt and posed such a significant risk of bankruptcy.

-Companies with low-profit margins and long periods before receiving profits are burdened with debt.
+Debt burdens companies with low-profit margins and long periods before receiving profits.
 The owner makes a minimal profit by removing any debt from the transaction price to calculate the shareholder price.

 You may be interested in Why is company valuation important?

 It is essential not to confuse the company’s value with the value of shares.
-Whatever the value of a company’s shares is, it does not affect the value of the company but the other way around.
+Whatever the value of a company’s shares is, it does not affect the value of the company.
 The value of the shares results from the company’s value minus its debt.

-When valuing the company, the net financial debt is subtracted from the value of the company.
+When valuing the company, we subtract the net financial debt from the value of the company.
 All financing that currently pays interest is financial debt.
 If the shareholders have put up 60% of the money and the financial creditors 40%, the value of the shares will be only 60% of the company’s value.

 This is why the shares of some companies may have a negative value.
-For example, a company that is worth 10 million euros, but has 12 million euros of financial debt, has a negative value of two million euros.
+If a company that is worth 10 million euros has 12 million euros of financial debt, then it has a negative value of two million euros.

-In the event of a sale, the shareholders would receive nothing, the company would be bought for one euro, and the creditors would have to deduct two million euros from their debt.
+In the event of a sale, shareholders would receive nothing.
+The company would be purchased for one euro, while creditors would have to deduct two million euros from their debt.
 Otherwise, no sensible person would take over the company because they would buy it for less than its value.

 Sometimes the opposite can happen.
 The shares of some companies can be vital because they have no debt, which increases their value.

-When selling a company, to find out how much the shares are worth, subtract the net financial debt from the company’s total value, i.e. subtract the company’s debt and then add the cash on hand.
+When selling a company, to calculate the value of the shares, subtract the net financial debt from the company’s total value.
+In other terms, subtract the company’s debt and then add the cash on hand.

 However, remember that debt does not necessarily mean having the wrong financial structure.
 Financing can be a powerful tool to boost your business and, consequently, your company’s value.

 Let’s say your company has a turnover of 30 million euros but has accumulated a debt of 4.5 million euros.
-You make an investment of 4.5 million is invested in short- and long-term projects.
+You make an investment of 4.5 million in short- and long-term projects.
 This includes the purchase of machinery, the construction of better structures, and the renovation of the business.

 The business will likely improve in the future thanks to the financing.
-However, you should ensure you understand that any accumulated debt will be subtracted from the value of your business.
+However, you should ensure you understand that any accumulated debt will reduce your business’s value.

-As we have seen, in the beginning, distinguishing the difference between the value of the company and the value of the shares is not exactly an easy task, as it can be believed that they are the same.
+As we have seen, in the beginning, the company´s value and the value of shares are easily confused, as it can be believed that they are the same.

-When we understand the relationship between the two concepts, we can really distinguish the difference and what weight to give to each of them in the company’s valuation.
+When we no longer confuse a company´s value and company shares, we can distinguish what weight to give them in the company’s valuation.
 In short, the value of a company is the value of the sum of its parts, and the value of the shares is the result of the value of the company minus the company’s debt.

 ONEtoONE Corporate Finance has offices in Europe, the United States, Latin America, Asia and Oceania.
 We are a global advisory firm specialising in selling companies like yours.
 All our human and technological resources, databases, experience and processes are focused on helping our clients sell their companies at the highest possible price.
 We help you strengthen your legacy, so you can focus on what matters to you in this new stage of your life.